-The Charleston Resilience Network hosted its second bi-monthly Resilience Coffee Hour on July 26th, 2017 at Sojourn Coffee in West Ashley.
+The Charleston Resilience Network hosted its second bi-monthly Resilience Coffee Hour on Tuesday, July 25th, 2017 at Sojourn Coffee in West Ashley.
 20 people attended, and out of that 20, we had 11 new people join us!
-This coffee hour had a different format than the previous one–per a recommendation from a CRN member, we decided to have “Lightning Talks”.
+This coffee hour had a different format than the previous one–per a recommendation from a CRN member, we decided to have targeted “Lightning Talks”.
 These lightning talks are intended to allow CRN members to share the projects they are involved in that relate to resilience.
 This month, we highlighted non-profits, and had 4 wonderful speakers.
-Please see the links below for information on the talks and short biographies.
+Please see the links below for information on the speakers and their talks.

 Participants also discussed opportunities for future, collaborative events, including a meeting focused on the regional/local economic impact of rising sea levels, that the CRN hopes to facilitate.